Portland Public Schools (Oregon): 21st century

 Since 2000, there have been concerns about lead and radon in Portland Public School buildings.
 In 2016, an overly large amount of lead was found in two schools.
 All PPS schools were ordered to use bottled water for the rest of the year instead of drinking from water fountains, and to use bottled water for food preparation and dish washing as well.
 Controversy surrounding poorly and infrequently tested water for lead led to Superintendent Carole Smith stepping down in July 2016, a year before her ten-year term ended.
 In August 2017, Guadalupe Guerrero became the new Superintendent.

 Voters approved a $482 million bond measure in November 2012 to upgrade several schools, including Grant High School, Franklin High School, and Roosevelt High School.
 In May 2017, an additional $790 million bond measure was passed to reopen Kellogg Middle School and modernize three other schools: Madison High School, Benson Polytechnic High School, and Lincoln High School.

-In 2020 the district ended the regular use of school resource officers and Guerrero announced plans to re-examine how the school district is partnered with the Portland Police Bureau.
+In 2020, the district ended the regular use of school resource officers and Guerrero announced plans to re-examine how the school district is partnered with the Portland Police Bureau.

+On November 1, 2023, the Portland Association of Teachers went on strike, the first teacher strike in the district's history.
+The strike lasted for several weeks, ending in December.
+Due to the amount of days lost, Winter Break was only a week long that year, as opposed to the regular two.